Canada Bahamas Netherlands France Nigeria Spain Uganda United Kingdom United States

 Colorado, United States

-An internal kind of stripping takes place when I’m asked to undress and slip on a gown.
-I’m not aware that they’re assisting me in an ongoing visitation of premature and often violent deaths in my family line.
+An internal kind of stripping takes place when they ask me to undress and slip on a gown.
+I'm not aware that they're assisting me in an ongoing visitation of premature and often violent deaths in my family line.

-My identity is verified with my driver’s permit which is issued to 15-year-olds.
-I gave the receptionist $145 in cash.
+My identity is verified with my driver's permit.
+I give the receptionist $145 in cash.

 The anesthesia must have had an amnesia effect.
 I don't recall meeting the doctor or getting dressed afterward.
 I only remember being instructed to pin the oversized pad flaps to the front and back of my panties.

-When I get home, I pretend I had really bad cramps from my menstrual cycle (not from my uterus returning to normal size after an abortion).
-This is why I must lie down for the rest of the evening.
-Daddy doesn’t know enough about menstrual cycles to protest.
+When I get home, I pretend I have awful cramps from my menstrual cycle (not from my uterus returning to normal size).
+Should Daddy ask, this is why I'm lying down for the rest of the evening.
+He doesn't know enough about menstrual cycles to protest.
 Momma comes to check on me.
-I’m glad Daddy doesn’t bother.
+I'm glad Daddy doesn't bother.

 The relationship with one young man resulted in three abortions at ages 15 and 16.
-After we break up, I’m determined not to fall into the trap of sleeping with other men, but I don’t know how to resist their advances.
+After we break up, I'm determined not to fall into the trap of sleeping with other men; only I don't know how to resist their advances.

-When I got married and became pregnant, I told my husband about the abortions and the abuse that drove me to have them.
-I beg his forgiveness for not telling him before we married.
-He held it against me and a great void formed between us.
-We lost that child.
-I eventually conceived children successfully.
-I take care to ask God how to not abuse them as I had been.
+When I married and became pregnant, I told my husband about the abortions and the abuse that drove me to have them.
+I beg his forgiveness for not telling him.
+He holds the encounters before our marriage against me.
+We lost that child and several more.

-But just in case I missed some aspect of healing, I attended a Rachel’s Vineyard Abortion Healing retreat.
+Just in case I missed some aspect of healing, I attended Rachel's Vineyard Abortion Healing Retreat.
 While there, I have a vision of my children under a tree with Jesus.
-They invited me to play ring-around-the-rosie.
+They invited me to play Ring-Around-the-Rosie.
 We roll in the grassy meadow, challenging each other in a human log race down the hill.
 I have great comfort that they are safe with Him.

-Our good, kind, and loving Heavenly Father never abandoned nor shamed me about the abortions.
-Through constant reassurance of His love and programs like Rachel’s Vineyard, I’m completely restored.
-I was even able to write a book about my experience.
+Our good, kind and loving Heavenly Father never abandoned nor shamed me.
+Through constant reassurance of His love and because of programs like Rachel's Vineyard, I wrote a victorious book about my experience called "Don't Disappoint Daddy"," which is available on Amazon.

-I’m God’s beloved daughter and always have been.
-I want others to experience the great peace I’ve found.
-That’s why I’m silent no more!
+I'm God's beloved daughter, and He's never thought of me as less.
+I want others to experience the great love and acceptance I've found in our Heavenly Father.
+That's why I'm silent no more!

 JOIN US